Riverside Associates in Anesthesia, P.C.

 Since its founding in 1956, Riverside Associates has had the reputation of delivering the highest quality anesthesia services for elective and emergency surgery.

 The provision of high quality service at any time it may be needed was the main purpose for the establishment of Riverside Associates.
-This goal has been proudly accomplished for over forty years.
+This goal has been proudly accomplished for over fifty years.

 In 1980, Riverside Associates began using the Anesthesia Care Team Concept, as a means of providing each patient with the best coordinated care.
 This approach has allowed us to concentrate particular resources (personnel, equipment) wherever needed at any time.